ryan-mcclue/musings/notes.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->

+set -e (this is important so that ctime incomplete timings are given) ctime -begin tra.ctm code here ctime -end tra.ctm

 discovering for linux docs are code and for development may have to add to groups (uinput) and/or modify policies (bluez)
 -------------------------------------------------------------------
 for long range, LoRa or sigfox